Categories

 • Label accuracy: Ensure all labels meet Health Canada’s standards, including proper ingredient lists and claims.

-• Inventory management: Monitor stock levels and expiration dates to prevent customer complaints.
+• Inventory management: Monitor stock levels and expiration dates to prevent customer complaints, alongside adherence to traceability requirements in the event of a recall.

 • Customer feedback: Respond promptly to reviews and questions to build trust and improve your ratings.